AMC Ambassador: 1958

 The 1958 Ambassador is substantially longer than the 108 in wheelbase Rambler Six and Rebel V8.
 However, both lines shared the same basic body, styling, and visual cues.
 However, the Ambassador's extra 9 in of wheelbase (and, therefore, overall length) were added ahead of the cowl, meaning the passenger compartment had the same volume as the smaller Ramblers.
 The Ambassadors came with plusher interior and exterior trims, while the front end incorporated the Rebel "V-Line" grille from the prototype Hudson model.
 Through effective market segmentation, the Ambassador was positioned to compete with the larger models offered by other automakers.

 American Motors first produced its V8 in 1956, a modern overhead valve engine displacing 250 CID, with a 3.25-inch stroke, forged steel crankshaft, which when equipped with a 4-barrel carburetor, was rated at 215 hp.
 For 1957, AMC bored the 3 1/2-inch 250 CID V8 to 4 inches and 327 CID displacement, which, when offered in the Rambler Rebel used solid lifters and Bendix electronic fuel injection, was rated at 288 hp.
 Although AMC's 327 CID V8 shares its displacement with the Chevrolet small-block, AMC's 327 came out five years before Chevrolet offered its 327 V8.

 The Ambassador had an excellent power-to-weight ratio for its time and provided spirited performance with 0 to 60 mph (0 to 97 km/h) times of less than 10 seconds, with low 17-second times through a quarter-mile (402 m) dragstrip.
-It could be equipped with a limited slip differential, as well as power brakes, power steering, power windows, and air conditioning.
+It could be equipped with a limited-slip differential, as well as power brakes, power steering, power windows, and air conditioning.
+"The Ambassador was Rambler's economy flagship, and road testers liked the speed, room, luxury features, and engineering integrity".

-The new positioning of the Rambler brand as a larger car line with luxury features achieved sales of 14,570 Ambassadors for 1958.
+The new positioning of the Rambler brand in a larger car line with added features resulted in sales of 14,570 Ambassadors for 1958.
+The new model was positioned in the mid-priced class alongside Pontiac and Mercury.
+The interiors were nicely appointed interiors and the Ambassador even featured the obligatory for the era tailfins.
+However, buyers in the mid-priced bracket were not drawn in large numbers to the bigger Rambler.
 The recession of 1958 saw a sharp worldwide economic downturn which made mid-model year reintroduction of the compact Nash Rambler, produced from 1950 through 1954, as the "new" 1958 Rambler American an unprecedented comeback and a sales success for AMC during a deteriorating marketplace.